homan-uppu/docs/documentation.md

 Every withdrawal gets a unique ID and a status badge—Pending, In Flight, Completed.
 You can download a CSV for tax records any time.
 ---
 **Withdraw limits**: During early access you can withdraw up to \$250 000 per rolling 24-hour period.
 Larger amounts require a quick email to compliance for manual approval.
-**Gas optimisation**: We batch small requests.
-If you're withdrawing less than \$100 USDC, we'll wait up to 10 minutes to combine it with other outbound transfers so everyone saves on gas.

 ---